microsoft/ogc-api-fast-features/README.md

 ## Architecture

 ## Pre-commit hooks
 Git hooks are used to run formatting (isort, black), linting (flake8), and type-checking (mypy).
-You can install the pre-commit scripts with `pre-commit install`.
+The pre-commit scripts can be installed by running `scripts/setup` or simply `pre-commit install`.
 Thereafter, the scripts defined in `.pre-commit-config.yaml` will be run on the files included in a commit.
 Specific tool configurations are included in `pyproject.toml`.

 ### FastAPI
 oaff's frontend uses FastAPI but the backend is not tightly-coupled to that framework.
 Frontend routers interpret path and query parameters and build request objects using request classes defined in the backend.
 A single `delegate` method passes request objects to the backend and awaits a response.
 Responses provide either data or error detail and an appropriate API response is constructed from whichever is returned.
 During the frontend's startup sequence a `FrontendConfiguration` object is passed to the backend, providing key frontend properties that need to be known by the backend.
 Examples: